c-rose-g/Stardew-villager-query/README.md

 - [ ] Include different seasons, categories, and locations per gift
 - [ ] Add subcategories for each category
 - [ ] Include a nongiftable villager schedules
+- [ ] add map that shows all villagers moving through the map, based on their schedule